zdsman/fsetgrp-api/README.md

 An error will be returned under the following conditions:
 1. The template does not exist
-2. The caller does not have necessary permissions to delete templates
+2. The caller does not have an enabling assignment to delete templates

 ```
 delete_assignment_template(TemplateFri='string')